Published: Nov 04, 2022

 Indeed, this is a difficult question with no simple answer.
 When diagnosed with coronary artery disease, you may be confused about which treatment to go for.
 To make this decision a bit simple for you, we have compared the benefits and drawbacks of both angioplasty and heart bypass surgery.

-Read on to know how a bypass and angioplasty differ and how can you choose the best treatment for yourself.
+Read on to know how a bypass and angioplasty differ and how you can choose the best treatment for yourself.

 In a heart bypass surgery, the cardiac surgeon will create another route for the blood to flow around the blocked region of the heart.
 To restore blood flow, the surgeon can take a part of your healthy blood vessel from inside the chest wall or from your lower leg and attach it below and above your blocked artery to create a bypass.
 This allows the oxygen-rich blood to reach your heart.